Columbia Union Leaders and Members Take Mission Trip to Ghana

 One woman struggling with depression was almost unrecognizable as she arrived at church a few days after her counseling session with a new attitude and wardrobe.

-“They are receptive and yes, they are ready to do the work,” Finney said.
+“They are receptive and 'yes,' they are ready to do the work,” Finney said.

 The series also included something for children, which organizers say had not been part of previous evangelism efforts.

-“We are told that all over the country people really liked it,” Twumasi says.
+“We are told that all over the country [kids] really liked it,” Twumasi says.
 “They were able to get children to follow the series.
 It made an impact on parents who brought their children to watch in Cape Coast and around the country.”

 “Aunt Renee” Humphreys’ Children’s Story introduced the nightly topic in an age-appropriate manner, ensuring that children were involved and included in the spiritual growth exercise.

-“The messages for those little people, asking the Holy Spirit to give me a story that they could relate too, it was a spiritual experience for me,” said Humphreys, associate superintendent of schools for the Allegheny East Conference.
+“The messages for those little people, asking the Holy Spirit to give me a story that they could relate too, it was a spiritual experience for me,” says Humphreys, associate superintendent of schools for the Allegheny East Conference.
 “I couldn’t have done it without the Children’s Ministry leaders that were there.
 They embraced the vision.”

-Each night children sought her out, ready to recite poems, sing songs and find out what was in her apron pocket.
+Each night, children sought her out, ready to recite poems, sing songs and find out what was in her apron pocket.

-Meanwhile, in the Northern Ghana Union city of Kumasi, Emmanuel Asiedu, Columbia Union treasurer, and his wife, Annette, a nurse, worked with Dr. Jacob Prabhakar Chiadrupu, an Adventist eye surgeon from India, whose team of eight screened about 10,000 patients who had eye problems.
+Meanwhile, in the Northern Ghana Union city of Kumasi, Emmanuel Asiedu, Columbia Union treasurer, and his wife, Annette, a nurse, worked with Jacob Prabhakar Chiadrupu, an Adventist eye surgeon from India, whose team of eight screened about 10,000 patients who had eye problems.
 In six days, they were able to perform free eye surgeries for 1,059 patients, including children.
 “It was an electrifying experience to be there as three children were able to see their parents’ faces for the first time,” Emmanuel says.
 “This is what it must have been like to witness Jesus healing the blind.”

 In places where they could not view the broadcast, there were many local speakers, both men and women, all united and preaching under the same theme.
 While final numbers are still being tallied from the registered sites across Ghana, church leaders report 1,163 souls have given their lives to Christ.

-“Not long before we left for Ghana, God gave me a reassuring message through Columbia Union President Marcellus Robinson, as he spoke at our university’s opening convocation,” Blyden recalls.
-“He quoted from “John 15:16, where Jesus says, ‘You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should remain: that whatever you ask the Father in my name, he may give it to you.’
+“Not long before we left for Ghana, God gave me a reassuring message through Columbia Union president, Marcellus T. Robinson, as he spoke at our university’s opening convocation,” Blyden recalls.
+“He quoted from John 15:16, where Jesus says, ‘You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should remain: that whatever you ask the Father in my name, he may give it to you.’
 As a team, we then fasted and prayed that God would use us to bear fruit that will last, and we were amazed by His many blessings.”

 There were also many instances of how God used social media to reach people watching the series online.
 Some posted prayer requests that were prayed over.
 Others posted questions about the church and its beliefs that were answered on-air during the program.

-One evening, a man considering suicide posted his intentions on Facebook.
+One evening, a man who was considering suicide posted his intentions on Facebook.
 One of the team’s mental health counselors was able to reach him, and before the program ended, his life had been saved.

-Because of this groundbreaking initiative, “many lives have been touched and many citizens have been added to God’s kingdom,” Blyden says.
+As a result of this groundbreaking initiative, “many lives have been touched and many citizens have been added to God’s kingdom,” Blyden says.
 “As these new members are integrated into local church families across Ghana, we praise God for each one, and we pray that their stories of transformation will continue.”

 Add new comment